Chinory/lndup/README.md

 **probe**: Traverse the input paths asynchronously while use the stat()'s result to group files.

-**verify** Find out least files to hash, and group files by the digest.
+**verify**: Find out least files to hash, and group files by the digest.

-**solve: **Make solution that instruct to hardlink the file whose inode is majority to other files.
+**solve**: Make solution that instruct to hardlink the file whose inode is majority to other files.

 **execute**: Execute that solution or just dry-run.